a327ex/emoji-merge/README.md

 ![](https://i.imgur.com/wTzr4VK.png)

-Image mixin's `image_load_texture_atlas` goes through the texture image and assigns each quad to the name passed in from the table that is the second argument.
+Image mixin's [`image_load_texture_atlas`](https://github.com/a327ex/emoji-merge/blob/main/anchor/image.lua#L11) goes through the texture image and assigns each quad to the name passed in from the table that is the third argument.
 So the first quad will be assigned to key `'0'` in the table that that function creates, and then that table will be assigned to `images`, and so `images['0']` will have a reference to the quad that contains that image.
 In gameplay code, if we want draw that image we'll just refer `images['0']`, which will be a `quad` in the web version and an `image` in the desktop version, which is why every image drawing function in the game uses the [`draw_image_or_quad`](https://github.com/a327ex/emoji-merge/blob/main/anchor/layer.lua#L171) function.

 That's all there is to this.
-One thing you could say is that I could just do a for loop on all images instead of loading them manually like this.
+One thing you could say is that, for the desktop method, I could just do a for loop on all files in the assets directory and load them automatically instead of loading them manually.
 And that's true.
-However, one thing I've learned to do over time is to load assets manually because you want assets to have the original names of their files, and then you want to refer to them by another name in game.
+However, one thing I've learned to do over time is to load assets manually because you want assets to have the original names of their files, and then you want to refer to them by other names in game.
 This is more clear with sounds instead of these images:

 ```lua
   sfx = sound_tag{volume = 0.5}